Eze can’t wait for ‘beautiful’ Crystal Palace return after injury layoff

 Eberechi Eze is anticipating a ‘beautiful experience’ when he recovers fully from Achilles injury and returns to action for Crystal Palace.

-The Anglo-Nigerian picked up the injury during a training session in May and he is yet to know when he will play in Patrick Vieira's team this season.
+The Anglo-Nigerian picked up the injury during a training session in May which abruptly ended his debut campaign, and he is yet to know when he will play in Patrick Vieira's team this season.

 His last competitive appearance was in a Premier League game against Aston Villa on May 16 when he provided an assist in their 3-2 victory.